onzfonz/comp227/src/content/6/en/part6c.md

 })
 ```

-Let's also add a new action <em>appendNote</em> for adding a note object:
+Let's also add a new action `appendNote` for adding a note object:

 ```js
 const noteSlice = createSlice({